FL2 (Lazio regional railways)

 The FL2 (until 2012 FR2) is a regional rail route forming part of the Lazio regional railways network (ferrovie regionali del Lazio), which is operated by Trenitalia, and converges on the city of Rome, Italy.

 The route operates over the infrastructure of the Rome–Sulmona–Pescara railway.
 Within the territory of the comune of Rome, it plays the role of a commuter railway.
-It is estimated that on average about 22,000 passengers travel on an FR2 train each day.
+It is estimated that on average about 22,000 passengers travel on an FL2 train each day.

-The designation FL2 appears only in publicity material (e.g. public transport maps), in the official timetables, and on signs at some stations.
-The electronic destination boards at stations show only the designation "R2".
+The electronic destination boards at stations show only the designation "R" (Regional train).